uniwswap/uniwens-docs/contract-api-reference/.bch-permanent-registrar/registrar.md

 All names inside LNS have an owner.
 The owner of a name can transfer the name to a new owner, set a resolver, and create and reassign subdomains.
 This functionality is all contained in the [LNS registry](../lns.md).

-Allocation of names directly under .eth (eg, second-level domains ending with .eth, such as _alice.eth_) is governed by the .eth Permanent Registrar, described here.
+Allocation of names directly under .bch (eg, second-level domains ending with .eth, such as _alice.bch_) is governed by the .bch Permanent Registrar, described here.
 While buying a name from the registrar grants ownership of it in LNS, the registrar itself keeps independent track of who owns the **registration**.
-The concept of a **registrant** - the owner of a registration - is unique to the .eth permanent registrar.
+The concept of a **registrant** - the owner of a registration - is unique to the .bch permanent registrar.

 The registrant of a name can transfer the registration to another account, and they can recover ownership of the name by calling [reclaim](registrar.md#reclaim-ens-record), which resets ownership of the LNS name to the registrant's account.